nikosuenderhauf/nikosuenderhauf.github.io/_projects/uncertainty.md

 ---
 layout: page
-title: Bayesian Deep Learning and Uncertainty in Object Detection
+title: Uncertainty and Realiability of Deep Learning for Robotic Perception
 description:
 ---